GhumanNavneet/DP100/labdocs/Lab01A.md

 Now that you have some compute resources that you can use to process data, you'll need a way to store and ingest the data to be processed.

-1. In the *Studio* interface, view the **Datastores** page.
+1. In the *Studio* interface, select **Datastores** from the left hand side menu and view the page.
 Your Azure ML workspace already includes two datastores based on the Azure Storage account that was created along with the workspace.
 These are used to store notebooks, configuration files, and data.

    > **Note**: In a real-world environment, you'd likely add custom datastores that reference your business data stores - for example, Azure blob containers, Azure Data Lakes, Azure SQL Databases, and so on.
 You'll explore this later in the course.

-2. In the *Studio* interface, view the **Datasets** page.
+2. In the *Studio* interface, select **Datasets** from the left hand side menu and view the page.
 Datasets represent specific data files or tables that you plan to work with in Azure ML.
 3. Create a new dataset from web files, using the following settings:
     * **Basic Info**:
         * **Web URL**: https://aka.ms/diabetes-data